Frequently Asked Questions

 What is the reasoning behind opening with even a small debit?
 Is that the sacrifice made to get the margin where you want or is there some other advantage?
 Is there a down side to opening with a negative debit?
 Is is going to bite me some day?

 The rationale for the trade structure of the usual RTT (entered for a debit instead of a credit) is the relative flatness of the T+0, T+7, and T+14 curves.
-I have certainly done BWBs for a credit in the past, but I found I was hit too often when the market headed south.
-Also, since the curves slope downward very quickly when the volatility kicks up, it is easy to get underwater quickly.
+We have certainly done BWBs for a credit in the past, but we found we were hit too often when the market headed south.
+Since the curves slope downward very quickly when the volatility kicks up, it is easy to get underwater quickly.
 Then, it's harder to "make it back" if the market rallies or stabilizes.
 Launching the trade for a small debit gives me a little edge at the beginning, and it's really easy later on in the life of the trade to raise up the right side of the curve to lock in the profit.
 Then, "bringing in the wing" on the opposite (credit spread side) of the butter will maintain a close approximation of the starting margin while yielding a net credit. - Dan Harvey

 "I have had more success with the RTT than any other income trade, so I would highly recommend it and your service!
 Thanks very much, Dan and Tom!!"